Updated: May 9, 2022 by Jennifer Munsell

 In addition, both male and female iguanas can suffer from internal and external parasites.
 This is usually the case when your iguana is wild-caught or is farm-raised.
 A simple trip to the vet can help rectify parasite problems.

-There is, however, one health condition that affects female iguanas and not males: that is becoming egg bound, also known as dystocia.
+There is, however, one health condition that only affects female iguanas and not males: that is becoming egg bound, also known as dystocia.
 If for some reason a female is unable to lay an egg, it will become stuck inside of her.

 Iguanas affected by dystocia need urgent vet attention to resolve the problem.
 A female iguana becoming egg-bound is very rare.
 However, if it does happen, it is usually because something is wrong with her care.
 For example, she might be dehydrated or too cold, not have enough space to exercise and move, or not have a proper nesting box.